School Bus Accident Attorneys Mercer and Middlesex County NJ

 Contact Our Trenton, Hamilton and Princeton NJ Accident and Injury Attorneys Today

 If you have been injured or a loved one has been injured or killed in a school bus accident caused by a bus driver or bus company’s negligence, you are entitled to receive compensation for your injuries.
-Contact KCR today to discuss your case with an experienced bus accident attorney.
+Contact CR today to discuss your case with an experienced bus accident attorney.

-To speak with our team of attorneys today in a free and confidential consultation regarding your potential claim and how we can help you, please contact us online, or through our Trenton, NJ office at (609) 528-2596.
+To speak with our team of attorneys today in a free and confidential consultation regarding your potential claim and how we can help you, please contact us online, or through our Hamilton, NJ office at (609) 528-2596.